GemSelect April 2014 Newsletter - Swiss Blue Topaz

-Swiss blue topaz is a colour somewhere between sky blue and London blue.
-The middle of the road for blue topaz; not too light and not too dark and without the dark greenish colour of London blue.
+Swiss blue topaz is a color somewhere between sky blue and London blue.
+The middle of the road for blue topaz; not too light and not too dark and without the dark greenish color of London blue.
 It may be the middle of the road, but this gemstone is certainly not mediocre.
-Swiss blue topaz has a beautiful vivid blue colour.
+Swiss blue topaz has a beautiful vivid blue color.

 The hue of Swiss blue topaz has been compared to the azure of the sky and the vivid blue of the ocean.
 Swiss blue is a little brighter than aquamarine and lighter than electric or cobalt blue.

-Symbolism and Meaning of the Colour Blue Back to Top
+Symbolism and Meaning of the Color Blue Back to Top

-Blue is said to be the colour of calm.
-Peace and tranquillity can be found when looking into the blue of the ocean.
+Blue is said to be the color of calm.
+Peace and tranquility can be found when looking into the blue of the ocean.
 Blue symbolism relates to trust, wisdom, confidence and truth.
 The calming effect of blue is thought to slow the metabolism.
 Additionally, light blue is a more feminine shade than dark blue and is associated with healing, understanding and tenderness.

 How Swiss Blue Topaz is Produced Back to Top